 - Department heads and chairs are themselves eligible for nomination.

 - Past University Scholars are not eligible for the award.

 The review panel will make its determinations based on the following required nomination materials, which must be included with all nominations.
 Conciseness and brevity are encouraged.
-Failure to supply all required materials may result in a returned application requiring further clarification and additions if submitted at least 5 days prior to the deadline.
+Failure to supply all required materials will result in a returned application requiring further clarification and additions if submitted at least 5 days prior to the deadline.
 Incomplete applications submitted at the deadline will not move forward for review.

-- Required Checklist – Checklist must be submitted as the first page of the nomination packet
+- Required Checklist – Downloadable Checklist (below) must be submitted as the first page of the nomination packet

 - Nominee’s current curriculum vitae